besyonok007/waves-documentation/en/waves-client/mobile-apps/iOS/transfers-and-gateways/waves-enterprise-transfers.md

 Before proceeding please carefully read the conditions:

-**The minimum amount of deposit is 0.1 WE**
+**The minimum amount of deposit is 0.1 WEST**
 ```
-If you will send less than 0.1 WE, you will lose that money.
+If you will send less than 0.1 WEST, you will lose that money.
 ```
 **Send only WE to this deposit address**
 ```